aszecsei/ai-final-project/README.md

 #### basic use

-to create the discision tree by running just the ocaml code, you run at the project root with the following:
+to create the discision tree in single line json format by running just the ocaml code, you run at the project root with the following:

 ```dune exec ./bin/dtl.ml [data type flag] [path to input file]```